cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Configuring Beat
 -------------------------------------

-The TimeSignature :attr:`~music21.meter.TimeSignature.beat` MeterSequence employs the hierarchical structure to define the beats and background (or sub) beats of a bar.
+The TimeSignature :attr:`~music21.meter.TimeSignature.beat` MeterSequence employs the hierarchical structure to define the beats and beat divisions of a bar.
 The outer-most partitions can specify one ore more top level beats.
-Inner partitions can specify the background, or sub-beat partitions.
-For most common meters, beats and background beats are pre-configured by default.
+Inner partitions can specify the beat division partitions.
+For most common meters, beats and beat divisions are pre-configured by default.

 In the following example, a simple and a compound meter is created, and the default beat partitions are examined.
 The :meth:`~music21.meter.MeterSequence.getLevel` method can be used to show the beat and background beat partitions.
 The timeSignature :attr:`~music21.meter.TimeSignature.beatDuration`,  :attr:`~music21.meter.TimeSignature.beatCount`, and :attr:`~music21.meter.TimeSignature.beatCountName` properties can be used to return commonly needed beat information.
-The TimeSignature :attr:`~music21.meter.TimeSignature.beatDivisionCount`, and :attr:`~music21.meter.TimeSignature.beatDivisionCountName` properties can be used to return commonly needed background beat information.
+The TimeSignature :attr:`~music21.meter.TimeSignature.beatDivisionCount`, and :attr:`~music21.meter.TimeSignature.beatDivisionCountName` properties can be used to return commonly needed beat division information.
 These descriptors can be combined to return a string representation of the TimeSignature classification with :attr:`~music21.meter.TimeSignature.classification` property.

 >>> ts = meter.TimeSignature('3/4')
 >>> ts.beat.getLevel(0)